NotKshitiz/NotKshitiz/README.md

 ---

 ### what i work on

-writing CUDA kernels and understanding LLM inference from the ground up - attention, KV cache, quantization, and why everything is memory-bound at decode time.
+writing CUDA kernels and understanding LLM inference from the ground up — attention, KV cache, quantization, and why everything is memory-bound at decode time. also building GenAI systems that actually ship — multi-agent pipelines, agentic RAG, and production LLM applications.

-also into the training side - fine-tuning, quantization-aware training, and what happens inside the forward and backward pass at the kernel level and GenAI application that actually ship.

 ---